TRENT-OS/os_crypto/README.md

 ## Usage

-The project creates a library seos_libs.
-Just include CMakelists.txt in the cmake build.
+The project creates a CMake interface library called os_crypto which can be statically linked by other projects that depend on it (libraries, components etc.).

 ### Dependencies